Find Affordable College Courses

 Tallahassee, FL

 Our analysis found Florida State University to be the best school for fine and studio arts students who want to pursue a degree in Florida.
-Located in the medium-sized city of Tallahassee, Florida State is a public school with a fairly large student population.
+Located in the medium-sized city of Tallahassee, Florida State is a public college with a very large student population.

 The average amount in student loans that Fine Arts majors at Florida State take out is $20,500.